CasesAboutResumeTelegramLinkedInEmail

 Context

 Blum started as a tap-to-earn product inside Telegram with tens of millions of users.
-The next strategic step was launching Spot Trading — full token trading on TON and Solana inside the app.
+The next strategic step was launching Spot Trading, bringing full token trading on TON and Solana directly into the app.

 Convert the existing tap-to-earn audience into active traders on TON and Solana.
 Establish a sustainable source of trading volume and fee revenue, and keep users trading within the Blum ecosystem.